Pan-Iranist Party: Organization

 The differences between Forouhar and Pezeshkpour lay mostly in organizational structure and policy, though there were also specific ideological differences.
 Forouhar strongly believed in democracy and cooperation with other Iranian parties, including leftist-oriented groups, whereas Pezeshkpour believed in a more authoritarian approach and opposed alliances with non-nationalist organizations.
 However, alliances with other nationalist groups were rare or non-existent as most were officially banned.
-Under Pezeshkpour, the Pan-Iranist Party also took on a decidedly paramilitary structure, with members assigned military ranks and titles.
+Under Pezeshkpour, the Pan-Iranist Party also took on a paramilitary structure, with members assigned military ranks and titles.
 All male and female active members wore uniforms to party functions.
 Forouhar also strongly opposed this, though this paramilitary nature was largely symbolic, and party members did not carry weapons.
 Ordinary members were not required to wear uniforms.
-Beginning in the late 1960s, Pezeshkpour also had several personal bodyguards assigned to always protect him.
+Beginning in the late 1960s, Pezeshkpour also had several personal bodyguards assigned to protect him.

-The party's symbol was a crossed-out equal sign (≠), signifying inequality.
-This was about foreign powers such as Britain and Russia and symbolized the Pan-Iranist view that Iran must uphold its national sovereignty and interests above all else.
-According to the party's literature, the philosophical meaning attributed to this symbol was that, in reality, there is no equality amongst nations and that each nation must struggle to rise above all others, otherwise risking oblivion.
-This symbolism and philosophy also played a crucial role in dividing Forouhar and Pezeshkpour.
+The party's symbol was a crossed-out equal sign (≠), signifying the Pan-Iranist view that Iran's relationship with major powers was unequal, and that Iran must uphold its national sovereignty and interests above all else.
+According to the party's literature, the symbol also signified the belief that this inequality extended to all nations, and that each nation must struggle to secure its own interest at the expense of others.
+Disputes regarding symbolism and philosophy also played a crucial role in dividing Forouhar and Pezeshkpour.

-Other nationalists often criticized Pezeshkpour for not supporting Mossadegh and his role in Shah's government as Speaker of Majlis, as this position had no real power.
+Other nationalists often criticized Pezeshkpour for not supporting Mossadegh, and for his role in Shah's government as Speaker of Majlis, as this position had no real power.
 Nationalist leaders viewed the failure of his opposition to the separation of Bahrain as evidence that his function was strictly symbolic.

-When Pezeshkpour set about restoring the party after returning to Iran, he and other former party leaders renounced the former paramilitary structure of the organization as well as its authoritarianism, instead proclaiming their commitment to plurality and democracy, as well as a willingness to cooperate with other opposition groups.
-They continue to maintain the original party symbolism.
+When Pezeshkpour set about restoring the party after returning to Iran, he and other former party leaders renounced the former paramilitary and authoritarian structure of the organization.
+Instead, they proclaimined a commitment to plurality, democracy, and a willingness to cooperate with other opposition groups.
+The modern Pan-Iranist Party continues to maintain the original party symbolism.